🍷

 Flavor Profile

 Clos Apalta displays a deep, saturated purple-red color with violet edges.
-The nose opens with graphite, black olives, cassis, and paprika, typical of fully ripe Carménère, layered with dried herbs, dark cherry, and violet.
+The nose opens with graphite, black olives, cassis, and paprika typical of fully ripe Carménère, layered with dried herbs, dark cherry, and violet.
 With aeration, cedar, spice, and earthy notes emerge.
-On the palate the wine is full-bodied with abundant but polished, fine-grained tannins and bright acidity that belies its 15% ABV.
+On the palate the wine is full-bodied with abundant but polished, fine-grained tannins and bright acidity that belies the typical 15 percent ABV.
 Black fruit, dried figs, licorice, and mineral intensity drive the mid-palate, while the finish is long, persistent, and mineral-driven with a characteristic peppery Carménère signature.
-Cuvée Alexandre Carménère is more immediately accessible, showing dark cherry, tobacco, pepper, dark chocolate, and graphite with juicy, round tannins.
-Whites from the Casablanca estate show pale gold color with citrus, stone fruit, and saline mineral tension reflecting cool maritime influence.
+Cuvée Alexandre Carménère is more immediately accessible, showing dark cherry, tobacco, pepper, dark chocolate, and graphite with juicy round tannins.
+Cuvée Alexandre Cabernet Sauvignon shows ripe blackcurrant, cassis, and cedar with structural Apalta granite-influenced tannins.
+Whites from the Casablanca estate (Chardonnay, Pinot Noir) show pale gold color with citrus, stone fruit, and saline mineral tension reflecting cool maritime influence.
+Across the portfolio, the biodynamic farming and minimal-intervention winemaking yield a precision and textural lift uncommon in warmer-climate reds.
+Clos Apalta is built for long aging with 15 to 20+ year cellar potential in top vintages, with textural integration improving markedly after 5 to 8 years.

 Food Pairings

-Roasted lamb rack with herbs and garlic, echoing Clos Apalta's herbal minerality and the spice character of CarménèreGrilled grass-fed ribeye with black pepper crust, playing to the wine's firm tannin structure and peppery Carménère signatureDuck confit with cherry reduction and roasted root vegetables, mirroring the dark fruit and fine-grained tannin elegance of the blendWild mushroom risotto with Parmesan and truffle, complementing the earthy, graphite complexity of the Apalta terroirPastel de choclo, the traditional Chilean beef and corn casserole, a natural regional pairing for Cuvée Alexandre CarménèreAged hard cheeses such as Comté or Manchego with quince paste, where the wine's acidity and tannin cut cleanly through richness
+Roasted lamb rack with herbs and garlic, echoing Clos Apalta's herbal minerality and the spice character of CarménèreGrilled grass-fed ribeye with black pepper crust, playing to the wine's firm tannin structure and peppery Carménère signatureDuck confit with cherry reduction and roasted root vegetables, mirroring dark fruit and fine-grained tannin elegance of the blendWild mushroom risotto with Parmesan and truffle, complementing earthy graphite complexity of the Apalta terroirPastel de choclo (traditional Chilean beef and corn casserole), a natural regional pairing for Cuvée Alexandre CarménèreAged hard cheeses such as Comté or Manchego with quince paste; acidity and tannin cut cleanly through richness

 Wines to Try